dushyant03/appical-plan/README.md

 **AWS**: I chose AWS as it is one of the leading cloud providers and has great services and a huge community.

-**RDS PostgresSQL** - I chose a managed RDS instance as deploying a self-managed database and maintaining it is very difficult and a little outdated now.
+**RDS PostgreSQL** - I chose a managed RDS instance as deploying a self-managed database and maintaining it is very difficult and a little outdated now.
 With powerful and cheap machines (Graviton), it's very easy to use a managed database.

 **Github**: I chose GH for CI/CD as it provides great flexibility.
 Any CI/CD tool can do the job; some of the big players now are GH and GitLab.

-**Datadog**: As explained below, I chose Datadog as it provides a huge number of features out of the box.
-If set up correctly, the cost can be controlled.
+**Datadog**: As explained below, I chose Datadog as it provides the whole suite of observability features out of the box like logging, APM, DB monitorning, RUM etc. If set up correctly, the cost can be controlled.
 Usually, Datadog is known to be expensive; the choice is between saving cost or avoiding toil.

 **Terraform** - I chose Terraform for IAC because this is one of the most powerful and cloud-agnostic tools.
 Extremely flexible and can be integrated easily with other applications, with again a huge community.